tonypags/resume/A-Pagliaro-Resume.md

 * Architect procedure to deploy a Remote Monitoring and Management solution, requiring migration from existing platform with zero downtime for 200+ global customers with 10,000 endpoints.
 * Designed and coded a utility to report on static DNS configurations, calculate changes based on proprietary rules, made changes maintaining an undo command per endpoint, and visualized progress on an internal website and daily status email.
 * Migrated 200 production jobs to dedicated server, using least-privilege service accounts.
-* Developed toolset and scripts to ingest scheduling, contact, and configuration data from CRM, PSA and RMM platforms, automating email reminders and notifications in a scalable way, saving 15-20 man-hours weekly, and adding features for time zone support, and auto-correcting bad data using cross references.
+* Developed toolset and scripts to ingest data from CRM/PSA/RMM platforms, automating email notifications in a scalable way, saving 15-20 man-hours weekly.
 * Streamlined legacy codebase logic, reducing resource overhead on shared server, eliminating daily reboots.
 * Engineered MS 365 and Windows 10 version QA integrations for RMM using PowerShell and SQL, creating a web scraper for real time version info where no API was available.
 * Developed a script which gathers information on new Active Directory users across 200+ domains, generating new business revenue of $80-100k per month.